hormone03/india-mobility/content/post/post3/index.md

 Automobility, according to John Urry and other scholars of the field, can be understood as a powerful system locked in through very many social and technological interlinkages to institutions and cultures.

 Witness the United States.
-Historian Christopher Wells has persuasively argued that automotive dependence in the US is embodied in the infrastructures and built environment since the middle of the twentieth century, to the extent that it has essentially transformed the host itself into a Car Country. <a href="https://www.concordia.ca/cunews/encs/2020/12/01/cars-made-streets-less-inclusive.html" target="_blank"> Details here ...</a> </p>
+Historian Christopher Wells has persuasively argued that automotive dependence in the US is embodied in the infrastructures and built environment since the middle of the twentieth century, to the extent that it has essentially transformed the host itself into a Car Country.